(This is a bit longer than my other blogs, but please indulge me)

 I was 17 when my Granny Warren died.
 Most of what I have written above I found after that.
 How I wish I had realised what a remarkable life she had led and the person she had been and not been a “typical teenager” who thinks the old have never been young and know nothing.

-Boy have I grown up and learnt a lot since then.
-I now ask a lot more questions and listen carefully to my family and other older people I am privileged to meet in the course of my work.
+Boy, have I grown up and learnt a lot since then.
+I now ask many more questions and listen carefully to my family and other older people I am privileged to meet during my work.